Can You Leave The Airport During A Layover?

 Certain countries require visas for you to leave the transit area.
 Even a short visit for some fresh air could mean you need a short-term visa.

 Transit visas allow holders to stay or visit a country short-term under certain conditions.
-Although acquiring them can be easier than their regular counterpart, they still require extensive documentation before being issued.

 Below you’ll find additional information regarding specific visa requirements for visiting different localities short-term:

 For other countries, check out their embassy website.

 Customs and Immigration